Old Alice Springs Gaol

 .
 Megg Kelham historian for the Relationships exhibition.

-4. In the old gaol kitchen, Dave has produced a documentary on the fight to save the gaol from being demolished.
+4. In the Women’s Cell Block, you can watch a short documentary on the fight to save the gaol from being demolished.

 .What is the relationship between prison and punishment?
 Is prison always punitive?
 And should it be?